fin-hypergrid/core/README.md

-fixedRowAlign|left/center/right|fixed row area text alignment fixedColAlign|left/center/right|fixed column area text alignment cellPadding|5|left and right padding around text inside the cells repaintIntervalRate|15|how often the canvas checks for a dirty paint state gridLinesH|true/false|draw the horizontal grid lines gridLinesV|true/false|draw the vertical grid lines defaultRowHeight|20|the default row height in pixels defaultFixedRowHeight|20|the default row height in pixels of the fixed row area defaultColumnWidth|100|the default column width defaultFixedColumnWidth|100|the default column width of the fixed column area
+fixedRowAlign|left/center/right|fixed row area text alignment fixedColAlign|left/center/right|fixed column area text alignment cellPadding|5|left and right padding around text inside the cells gridLinesH|true/false|draw the horizontal grid lines gridLinesV|true/false|draw the vertical grid lines defaultRowHeight|20|the default row height in pixels defaultFixedRowHeight|20|the default row height in pixels of the fixed row area defaultColumnWidth|100|the default column width defaultFixedColumnWidth|100|the default column width of the fixed column area repaintIntervalRate|15|how often the canvas checks the repaint flag, set 0 to never check repaintImmediately|false|cause painting to happen immediately within the same micro task, if true repaintIntervalRate should be set to 0

 ## example usage
 ```